KSundaram17/Dissertation/README.md

 # Dissertation
-This repository contains ipynb file for the code used in the thesis
+This repository contains ipynb file for the complete code used in the thesis